Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## **ENJOY!**

-If you have not done so already, I recommend setting up dhcpd.conf for local hostname resolution by using static reservations, in conjunction with unbound.conf.
+If you have not done so already, I recommend setting up `dhcpd.conf` and `unbound.conf` for local hostname resolution by using static reservations, in conjunction with unbound.conf.
 An excellent guide which expands on this is here: https://openbsdrouterguide.net/

 ## License